bjgarcia/hdzero-goggle-services/README.md

 ```
 ## Put Methods

-Replaces all lines in a section.
+Replaces all lines in a section with the lines passed as content.
 Return an error if the section does not exist.

 ```
 /cgi-bin/settings?put=line/